 The second group consists of sampling methods.
-These are on the one hand side direct optimization methods [12] like the Pattern Search [13], [14], or DI-RECT [15] which only include the information if improvement is obtained or not.
+These are on the one hand side direct optimization methods (Lewis et al., 2000) like the Pattern Search (Griffin and Kolda, 2006; Torczon, 1997), or DIRECT (Jones et al., 1998) which only include the information if improvement is obtained or not.
 On the other side we have sampling methods that include the objective function values also as quantitative information.
-These are e.g. the Nelder-Mead simplex approach [16], extension of this idea, or implicit filtering [17], [18] as a projected Quasi-Newton Method.
-Another way to subdivide the group of sampling method is the characteristic, if the search is grid-based (e.g. pattern search) or not (e.g. Nelder-Mead), or if it is stencil based (e.g. implicit filtering) or not (e.g. DIRECT).
+These are, e.g., the Nelder-Mead simplex approach (Nelder and Mead, 1965), extension of this idea, or implicit filtering (Choi et al., 1999; Kelley, 2005) as a projected Quasi-Newton Method.
+Another way to subdivide the group of sampling methods is the characteristic, if the search is grid-based (e.g. pattern search) or not (e.g., Nelder-Mead), or if it is stencil based (e.g., implicit filtering) or not (e.g., DIRECT).
 But all sampling methods have in common that new candidates are generated during their search for a maximum/minimum by exploring promising areas, or using bigger steps to find promising areas of the search domain.

 Both groups of methods are often applied to simulation based optimization problems, which do not differ too much from the here considered walking optimization problem.
-With the main weight on the number of function evaluation a method needs, it has been shown that sampling methods can outperform random search methods on well modeled problems [19], but are not as easy to apply as the often very user friendly implemented GAs or EAs.
+With the main weight on the number of function evaluation a method needs, it has been shown that sampling methods can outperform random search methods on well modeled problems (Fowler et al., 2004), but are not as easy to apply as the often very user friendly implemented GAs or EAs.
 In our case each function evaluation needs a physical experiment, which means use and wear of the robot, manpower for observing, and expensive lab time.

 The third group of methods are the surrogate optimization methods.
-Here, the optimization is not performed directly on the objective function but on a approximation of it as described, e.g., in [20], [15] or [21].
-In [22] and [23] such a method based on sequential stochastic approximations in combination with sequential quadratic programming was successful applied to simulation based black-box problems with expensive function evaluations.
+Here, the optimization is not performed directly on the objective function but on a approximation of it as described, e.g., in (Sacks et al., 1989; Jones et al., 1998) or (Alexandrov, 2001).
+In (Hemker et al., 2006a) and (Hemker et al., 2006b) such a method based on sequential stochastic approximations in combination with sequential quadratic programming was successful applied to simulation based black-box problems with expensive function evaluations.
+This optimization approach easily can incorporate very general, linear and nonlinear, equality or inequality constraints on the optimization parameter values, not only box constraints.
+This is another huge advantage compared to the two other groups of methods.
 Because of the efficiency shown for these applications regarding to the needed objective function evaluations, the therein proposed method is adapted to the humanoid robot walking optimization problem and is described in the next section.